LondonStory/Supervised-NLP-models/README.md

 The goal is to automatically filter out the toxic contents and identify harmful actors within the CrowdTangle platform.

-## Benchmark results from fine-tuning the pre-trained models
+## Benchmark results from fine-tuning the pre-trained models/ Leaderboard

  Pre-trained model | Language | Training dataset | Method | Batch size | Learning Rate | Epochs | Macro F1 | Link to the code